Tech-Genkai/NLytics/docs/AI_SETUP.md

 # 🔑 Setting Up Your Groq API Key

+**Note**: NLytics is a proof-of-concept demonstrating AI-powered natural language to code generation.

-NLytics now uses **AI-powered query understanding** via Groq's Llama model!
-This means the system intelligently understands your questions by analyzing your actual dataset - no more annoying clarifications.
+NLytics uses **AI-powered query understanding** via Groq's Llama model.
+The system intelligently understands your questions by analyzing your actual dataset - no clarifications needed for most queries.

 ## Quick Setup (2 minutes)